FGMEMBERS/B-1B/readme-bone.txt

 Flight:

 - dependent on your altitude and speed choose 15/25/45/55/67 degrees wingweep (f/F)
-- max speed at sea level is mach 1.2, at altitude mach 1.4, at altitude short periods at mach 1.5 are possible, but you put the wings on danger to twist on maneuvering
+- max speed at sea level is mach 1.2, at altitude mach 1.4, short periods at mach 1.5 for fast escape are possible, but you put the wings on danger to twist on maneuvering
 - typical performance speed is around mach 0.8 - 0.95 @sea level and mach 0.9 - 1.3 at altitude.

 - 15 degrees ws: used for takeoff/landing <320 knots @ sealevel
-- 25 degrees ws: used for slow flight/refuelling < 370 knots @sealevel
+- 25 degrees ws: used for slow flight/refuelling < 360 knots @sealevel
 - 45 degrees ws: used for cruise at high altitude (mach 0.6 - 0.75)
 - 55 degrees ws: used for high/low alt flight (above mach 0.7)
 - 67 degrees ws: used for high/low alt flight (above mach 0.8)